-For instance, you might be asked to take part in a video job interview before you’re ever invited to the company’s office, and this type of pre-vetting is now very common.
-Of course, you should approach this kind of interview in the same way you would a more conventional one.
+Of course, you should approach this kind of interview in the same planning you would a more conventional one.
 However, there are a few extra things you’ll need to consider to give yourself the best chance of success.
-So, if you’re getting ready to ditch your current 9 to 5 and move onto bigger and better things, take a look at our top tips for video interviews and rock the first step to your dream job.
+So, if you’re getting ready to ditch your current role and move onto bigger and better things, take a look at our top tips for video job interviews and rock the first step to your dream job.

 Find a Quiet Corner

-It’s easy to forget your surroundings when you’ve got the stress of an important call.
-However, it should go without saying that the busy coffee shop underneath your current office is probably not the ideal spot to conduct a video job interview.
+Remote work and virtual school has been finding a quiet spot hard, but it’s still desirable if it all possible.
 Choose a spot that’s quiet, well lit, and where you’re unlikely to be disturbed.
 Also, remember to check what’s in-frame behind you.
 After all, you wouldn’t want that risqué, avant-garde picture that’s hanging on your wall to take the attention away from what you’re saying.
+When the time comes for your scheduled interview, shut the door to the room you’re in and let your family know you are unavailable until further notice.

 Use a Decent Internet Connection